technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-08/Lab 8 – Assigning Compliance Roles and exploring Microsoft Purview portal_v10July2025.md

     ![Graphical user interface, text, application, Word Description automatically generated](./media/image34.png)

-7. In the **To** line enter your personal or other third-party email address that is not in the tenant domain.
+7. In the **To** line, enter your personal or other third-party email address that is not in the tenant domain.
     Enter **Secret Message** to the subject line and **+++My super-secret message.+++** to the body.